thejhh/infolog/README.md

 * Options to customize clock and other stuff
 * CLI utility to post messages
 * Clean up scripts/main.js
+* Change title based on domain in use

 Done items: